lennartbrandin/profiling-report/main.typ

 == Visualization

 === Tables
-A tabular representation like the the flat profile @gprof-output offer represents how much time is spent in what symbols.
+A tabular representation like the flat profile @gprof-output offers represents how much time is spent in which symbols.
 This is useful for quickly identifying @PHot:pl.

-Note that due to the amount of symbols, low time functions might be hidden or entirely missing due to the statistical nature of sampling.
+Note that due to the number of symbols, low-time functions might be hidden or entirely missing due to the statistical nature of sampling.

 === Flame graphs